 - HouseATL has been featured in local media including: WABE, the Atlanta Business Chronicle, Atlanta Journal Constitution, the Saporta Report, and Urban Land Magazine

 In December 2018, the taskforce and executive committee pivoted to implementation by forming four key working groups that will advance recommendations by: 1) Empowering Atlantans through education and engagement 2) Launching a comprehensive anti-displacement program 3) Establishing the Funders’ Collective 4) Identifying approaches for key policy interventions at the state and local level

-The Full taskforce reconvened in January 2019 and will meet again in June 2019.
+The Full taskforce reconvened in January and June 2019 and will meet again in November 2019.
 Working groups identified above will meet throughout 2019 to establish a work plan, timeline, and next steps to move the work forward.
 Please contact Daphne Bond-Godfrey at email@example.com for inquiries regarding these working groups.